chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/x509_certificate.md

 X.509 certificates use public/private key pairs to sign and encrypt documents or communications over a network.
 They may also be used for authentication.

-Examples include SSL certificates, S/MIME certificates and VPN authentication certificates.
+Examples include TLS/SSL certificates, S/MIME certificates and VPN authentication certificates.

 ## Availability